jucian0/posts/developing-redux.md

 }
 ```

-Here we are iterate reducers registered in Store and invoking every reducer passing by argument the current state and the current action, after that, we save the result returned by every reducer in the correct state property.
+Here we iterate reducers registered in Store and invoke every reducer passing by argument the current state and the current action.
+After that, we save the result returned by every reducer in the correct state property.
 Finally, we return to the new state.
 Since the reduce method is a private method it will not be available to use out of class.

 ## Subscribe
-Subscribe will allow us to have many state change listeners, let's implement it.
+Subscribe will allow us to have many state change listeners, so let's implement it.

 ```typescript
 class Store{